- Academic Services and Resources

 Transfer Of Courses From Another Graduate Program

-- Only credits completed at a regionally-accredited graduate school may be transferred to the graduate program.
+- Only graduate credits completed at a regionally-accredited graduate school may be transferred to the graduate program.

 - Outside credit can only be transferred from official transcripts mailed by the other institution or sent by official electronic transfer directly to Asbury University.
 Credit will not be accepted from faxed, copied, emailed or hand delivered transcripts.